snorky2001/TaskReminder/doc/specs.md

 * On task deadline a reminder is displayed (popup window)
 * On validation of the popup, the task is marked as done and a new reminder is restarted
 * Tasks are saved in a file
-* Log of tasks done must be written in a file
+* Log of tasks done must be written in a csv file.
+It includes:
+ - task identifier
+ - task name
+ - date of the action
 * A task has:
+ - an identifier
  - a name
  - a description
  - an interval